BigPolarBear1/factorization/README.md

 Time has truely ran out for you people now.
 If you want to negotiate how much you will pay my former manager, I would encourage you to do it now before my PoC fully matures.
 Because I know, beyond the shadow of a doubt, that this bridges number field sieve... and I know, I absolutely know how to finish it now.

+Update: I got it I think.
+You need to use those roots.
+Don't go hunting for a square multiple using the discriminant formula.. use ax<sup>2</sup>-bx+n.. crossing that bridge to number field sieve at a fast pace now... tick tock... time has almost ran out....
+I probably won't upload today, and tomorrow I will run 60k.... but somewhere in the rest of the week it will get uploaded.... sorry gays, you all had well over a year, to make peace with this polar bear.
+Instead you people chose deception and war.
+So be it.
+You cannot win against a polar bear.
+I may not be smart like some of you wankers, but I don't give up, I don't quit... especially when you have wronged one of my best friends.